nuhame/mlpug/README.md

 ```

 # What is MLPug?
-MLPug is a machine learning library agnostic framework for model training.
+MLPug is a machine learning library agnostic framework for model training and evaluation.

-A lot of the functionality you need to train your machine learning model is
+A lot of the functionality you need to train and evaluate your machine learning model is
 independent of the machine learning library you're using, e.g. PyTorch and Tensorflow.
 For instance,